Programming & Data Processing

 Widget C,15,49.99,749.85,2026-02-02

-• Document markup: HTML-like structure with mixed content and metadata
+• Document markup: HTML-like structure where you mix content with metadata

-• Legacy system integration: SOAP APIs, enterprise middleware
+• Legacy system integration: SOAP APIs, enterprise middleware, and older systems often require it

-• Industry standards: Financial (XBRL), healthcare (HL7), publishing (DocBook)
+• Industry standards: Finance (XBRL), healthcare (HL7), and publishing (DocBook) are built on XML

-• XSLT transformations: Need to transform data between different XML formats
+• XSLT transformations: If you need to transform data between different XML schemas

 <!-- RSS Feed -->